InfiMed-ORBIT: Aligning LLMs on Open-Ended Complex Tasks via Rubric-Based Incremental Training: Experiments

-\textbf{Medicine Dialogue Datasets.} To support rubric generation for open-ended medical consultation, we curate medical dialogue data from multiple open-source sources and organize them into three subsets, each serving a distinct role in ORBIT.
+\textbf{Medical Dialogue Datasets.} To facilitate rubric synthesis for open-ended medical consultation, we curate dialogue data from multiple publicly available sources and organize them into three subsets with distinct experimental purposes.

-\begin{itemize}[itemsep=1pt,topsep=0pt,leftmargin=*] \item \textit{(i) Core Experimental Dataset.} Our primary dataset contains 2{,}082 multi-turn consultations sampled from IMCS21~\cite{chen2023benchmark}, CHIP-MDCFNPC~\cite{zhu2023promptcblue}, and MedDG~\cite{liu2022meddg}.
-It covers diverse clinical intents and dialogue structures and matches the evaluation setup of DoctorAgent-RL~\cite{feng2025doctoragent}, enabling fair comparison across medical dialogue frameworks. \item \textit{(ii) Scalability Dataset.} To study how rubric diversity and coverage affect alignment, we construct an expanded corpus from the DoctorAgent-RL training set~\cite{feng2025doctoragent}, yielding roughly 8k curated dialogue samples.
-This subset serves as the main testbed for our rubric scaling experiments, with preprocessing details deferred to the Appendix. \item \textit{(iii) Large-Scale Validation Dataset.} To examine large-scale effects of rubric-based alignment, we further augment training data with the ReMeDi dataset~\cite{yan2022remedi}, constructing 20k samples that span a wide range of clinical themes and patient intents. \end{itemize}
+\begin{itemize}[itemsep=1pt,topsep=0pt,leftmargin=*] \item \textit{(i) Core Experimental Dataset.} Our primary dataset contains 2{,}082 multi-turn medical consultations from the processed DoctorAgent-RL/MTMedDialog split~\cite{feng2025doctoragent}, originally derived from IMCS21~\cite{chen2023benchmark}, CHIP-MDCFNPC~\cite{zhu2023promptcblue}, and MedDG~\cite{liu2022meddg}. \item \textit{(ii) Scalability Dataset.} To study how rubric diversity and coverage affect alignment, we use the corresponding larger DoctorAgent-RL/MTMedDialog split from the same source mixture, yielding roughly 8k curated dialogue samples.
+This subset is the primary testbed for rubric scaling experiments; preprocessing details are provided in the App.~\ref{app:datasets}. \item \textit{(iii) Large-Scale Training Extension Dataset.} To investigate the large-scale effects of rubric-based alignment, we further augment our training corpus using the ReMeDi dataset~\cite{yan2022remedi}, assembling 20k dialogues that span diverse clinical themes and patient intents. \end{itemize}

-\textbf{HealthBench Seed Data.} For HealthBench-Hard, we generate clinically grounded, case-specific rubrics using a retrieval-augmented generation (RAG) pipeline that builds contextual seed exemplars (\textit{Seed Data}).
-The pipeline retrieves relevant clinical cases and in-context knowledge, then synthesizes rubrics tailored to each benchmark case rather than relying on homogeneous templates; prompt designs are provided in the Appendix~\ref{System Prompt}.
-To prevent data contamination, we strictly exclude all HealthBench-Hard samples and use only the HealthBench-4k (non-Hard) rubric subset as seed data~\cite{arora2025healthbench}, complemented by additional lexical and semantic filtering (shown in Appendix~\ref{comparison healthbench hard and no hard}) to avoid rubric leakage and ensure benchmark integrity.
+\textbf{HealthBench Seed Data.} For HealthBench-Hard, we construct clinically grounded, case-specific rubrics through a carefully designed retrieval-augmented generation (RAG) pipeline.
+Specifically, our pipeline dynamically retrieves relevant clinical cases and contextual knowledge to produce instance-specific rubrics, in contrast to using fixed or generic templates (see the prompt in Fig.~\ref{System Prompt}).
+To rigorously avoid data contamination, we strictly exclude all HealthBench-Hard samples from the rubric construction process.
+Only the non-Hard HealthBench-4k rubric subset~\cite{arora2025healthbench}, subjected to rigorous lexical and semantic filtering (App.~\ref{comparison healthbench hard and no hard} and App.~\ref{app:contam_overview}), serves as seed data, thus minimizing the risk of instance-level contamination and maintaining benchmark integrity.